 Go over to your Adwords webpage and click the red “+ CAMPAIGN” button in the drop-down menu, then click on the video.
 You can fill a name for the Campaign at this point and select the type of ad you want.
 Before doing so, start thinking about which one will meet your business objectives better!
 They’re designed to have different functions and impacts as we explained before.

 Consider how much money you want to pay on advertising on YouTube.
 Smart advice here is, to begin with, a limited budget and increase it later if you are pleased with the performance and decide to extend it.
-Go ahead then and pick a distribution method for your ad: normal or accelerated, that means displaying it equally over time or faster.
+Go ahead then and pick a distribution method for your ad: normal or accelerated, which means displaying it equally over time or faster.

 Where Will You See the Ad?